Inference for Gaussian Processes with Mat\'ern Covariogram on Compact Riemannian Manifolds: Introduction

 \section{Introduction}

-Gaussian Processes (GP) are conspicuous in spatial statistics, functional data analysis, computer modeling and machine learning applications because of the flexibility and richness they afford in modeling complex dependencies \citep{rasm08, stein2012interpolation, gelfand2010handbook, cressie2011statistics, banerjee2014hierarchical}.
-For example, in spatial statistics GPs are widely used to model spatial dependencies in geostatistical models and perform spatial prediction or interpolation (``kriging'') \citep{matheron1963principles}.
-In non-parametric regression models GPs are used to model unknown functions and, specifically in Bayesian contexts, act as default priors over functions \citep{ghosal2017fundamentals}.
-These frameworks can also be adapted to deal with discrete outcomes and can be applied to classification problems \citep{bernardo1998regression}.
-Existing results surrounding GP modeling have focused on rich classes of dimension-reduced and scalable models including, but not limited to, the latent variable model (GPLVM) for non-linear analysis \citep{lawrence2003gaussian,titsias2010bayesian}, reduced-rank and other sparsity-inducing spatial-temporal processes for scaling up to massive data sets in classical and Bayesian settings \citep[see, e.g.,][for discussion and references therein]{quinonerorasmussen05, sunligenton11, banerjee2017high, heatoncontest2017}.
-More recently, GPs have also been deployed in deep learning and reinforcement learning \citep{damianou2013deep, deisenroth2013gaussian}.
+Gaussian processes are pervasive in spatial statistics, functional data analysis, computer modelling and machine learning applications because of the flexibility and richness they \changedreviewertwo{allow} in modelling complex dependencies \citep{rasm08, stein2012interpolation, gelfand2010handbook, cressie2011statistics, banerjee2014hierarchical}.
+For example, in spatial statistics Gaussian processes are widely used to model spatial dependencies in geostatistical models and perform spatial prediction or interpolation (``kriging'') \citep{matheron1963principles}.
+In non-parametric regression models Gaussian processes are used to model unknown functions and, specifically in Bayesian contexts, act as priors over functions \citep{ghosal2017fundamentals}.
+A typical modelling framework assumes $y(x) = \mu(x) + Z(x) + \epsilon(x)$ for inputs $x$ (e.g., spatial coordinates; functional inputs) over a domain ${\cal D}$, where $y(x)$ is a dependent variable of interest, $\mu(x)$ is a mean function, $Z(x)$ is a \changedreviewertwo{zero-mean} Gaussian process and $\epsilon(x)$ is a noise process\footnote{This article does not consider the noise process, which introduces additional difficulties that are beyond the scope of the current manusript; see \cite{tang2019identifiability} for related developments in Euclidean space.}.
+These frameworks can also be adapted to deal with discrete outcomes and applied to classification problems \citep{bernardo1998regression}.
+Gaussian processes are also being increasingly employed in deep learning and reinforcement learning \citep{damianou2013deep, deisenroth2013gaussian}.
+The current manuscript focuses upon inferential properties of $Z(x)$ when ${\cal D}$ is not necessarily Euclidean but a compact Riemannian manifold.